azavea/raster-vision/docs/setup/index.rst

 Docker Images
 -------------

 Using the Docker images published for Raster Vision makes it easy to use a fully set up environment.
-We have tested this with Docker 20, although you may be able to use a lower version.

 The images we publish include all plugins and dependencies for using Raster Vision with PyTorch and AWS.
-These are published to `quay.io/azavea/raster-vision <https://quay.io/repository/azavea/raster-vision>`_.
+These are published to `quay.io/azavea/raster-vision <https://quay.io/repository/azavea/raster-vision>`_ (see the *tags* tab).
 To run the container for the latest release, run:

 .. code-block:: console

    > docker run --rm -it quay.io/azavea/raster-vision:pytorch-{{ version }} /bin/bash

-There are also images with the `-latest` suffix for the latest commits on the ``master`` branch.
+There are also images with the ``-latest`` suffix for the latest commits on the ``master`` branch.
 You'll likely need to mount volumes and expose ports to make this container fully useful; see the `docker/run <{{ repo }}/docker/run>`_ script for an example usage.

 You can also base your own Dockerfiles off the Raster Vision image to use with your own codebase.
 See :ref:`bootstrap` for more information.